• Revoke Accreditation Condition 05 December 2013

 Renewal of course accreditation

-Report on renewal of accreditation of two higher education courses of study offered by Worldview Centre for Intercultural Studies
+Report on renewal of accreditation of two higher education courses of study offered by the Centre for Pavement Engineering Education Incorporated

 Background to Decision